Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 Should the above times be unsuitable, there may be scope for some flexibility.
 Please get in touch if you would like to discuss this.
 Please note however, that I do not work weekends.

-I work with children and young people (age 10+), and adults of all ages.
+I work with children (age 10+), teenagers and adults of all ages.

 See the ‘Working with Children and Young People’ information in the policies section, for more details.